 - a.
-Member companies shall provide adequate training to enable independent salespeople to operate ethically.
-Such training should include the scope of permissible representations especially the parameters regarding product claims, inventory purchases and earnings representations in accordance with sections 2, 7 and 8 of this Code. - ▶ 10.
-High entrance fees can be an element of pyramid schemes, in which individuals are encouraged to expend large upfront costs, without receiving product of like value.
-These fees then become the mechanism driving the pyramid and placing participants at risk of financial harm.
-Some state laws have requirements that fees be returned similar to the repurchase provisions delineated in Code Section 7a.
-The Code eliminates the harm of large fees by prohibiting unreasonably high fees.
-The Administrator is empowered to determine when a fee is "unreasonably high."
-For example, if a refund is offered for only a portion of an entrance fee, to cover what could be described as inventory, and there is nothing else given or received for the balance of the entrance fee, such as a training program, that portion of the entrance fee may be deemed to be unreasonably high by the Administrator.
-This Code section reinforces the provisions in Section B. Responsibilities and Duties requiring member companies to address the Code violations of their independent salespeople. - b.
-Member companies shall prohibit their independent salespeople from marketing or requiring the purchase by others of any materials that are inconsistent with the member company's policies and procedures. - c.
-Independent salespeople selling member company-approved promotional or training materials, whether in hard copy or electronic form, shall: - 1.
+Member companies shall provide adequate training to enable independent salespeople to operate ethically. - b.
+Member companies shall prohibit their independent salespeople from marketing or requiring the purchase by others of any materials that are inconsistent with the member company's policies and procedures.
+Further, member companies shall prohibit independent salespeople from marketing any materials that are not approved by the member company and that are inconsistent with member company policies and procedures - c.
+Independent salespeople selling member company-approved sales aids, promotional or training materials, whether in hard copy or electronic form, shall: - 1.
 Use only materials that comply with the same standards used by the member company, - 2.
-Not make the purchase of such materials a requirement of other independent salespeople,

-- 3. Provide such materials at not more than the price at which similar material is available generally in the marketplace, and - 4.
+Not make the purchase of such materials a requirement of other independent salespeople, - 3.
+Provide such materials at not more than the price at which similar material is available generally in the marketplace, without significant profit to the independent salesperson, and - 4.
 Offer a written return policy that is the same as the return policy of the member company the independent salesperson represents. - d.
-Member companies shall take diligent, reasonable steps to ensure that promotional or training materials produced by their independent salespeople comply with the provisions of this Code and are not false, misleading or deceptive.
+Member companies shall take diligent, reasonable steps to ensure that promotional or training materials produced by their independent salespeople comply with the provisions of this Code and are not false, misleading or deceptive. - e.
+Compensation received by Direct Sellers for sales of training and promotional materials to become or stay a Direct Seller which is, in effect, remuneration for recruiting Direct Sellers into a sales system, shall be prohibited.

+Because it may be impractical for member companies to review every independent salesperson's communication (e.g. social media posts), adoption of a requirement that independent salespeople market only materials in compliance with company policies shall be considered "approval" for purposes of this section.